jimmoffitt/developer_advocate.blog/DownloadingHPT.md

 The data files that are generated are hosted at [Amazon's Simple Storage Service (S3)](http://aws.amazon.com/s3/), and are available for 15 days.
 When a job is complete, a list of download links is provided via the HPT API.
 Given that this list can contain thousands of links, some form of download automation is needed to retreive the data.

-Below we discuss how to access your download link list, provide some options for automating the downloads, and provide other technical details that will hopefully be helpful when working with HPT data files.
+Below we discuss how to access your download link list, provide some options for automating the downloads, and provide other technical details that hopefully will be helpful when working with HPT data files.

+##Technical Summary of HPT Files

 ##Accessing Download Links